MengLeZhang/matching-causality-course/docs/data-readme.md

 Enrollment took place between April 1975 and July 1977.
 Participants applied to be in the program (due to walk-in or referrals).

 Data from the NSW comes from the official evaluation program.
-The program costs $9,100 per AFDC participant and $6,800 per participant for the other group.
+The program costs 9,100 USD per AFDC participant and 6,800 USD per participant for the other group.

 The data used for this course on a subset of participants who were:
 - male (i.e. no AFDC group)